Why Choose Us

 Having a Will is the only way to have a full say in how your money, property and belongings are shared out and how your affairs are handled when you die.

 Making a will ensures your hard earned possessions will go to those whom you want to benefit from them.
-A well drafted will can also help ease the burden of care fees and help mitigate Inheritance Tax.
+A well-drafted Will allows you to control what happens to your estate and can help mitigate Inheritance Tax.

 TRUSTS

-There are many occasion where trusts should be included - this is usually to ensure that family is well provided for or to mitigate inheritance tax or care fees.
+There are many situations where trusts can help protect family assets or reduce Inheritance Tax exposure.
 Here are some typical trusts which may be used.

 Life Interest Trust

-• This trust is usually used to ensure that a partner or spouse from a later relationship will not be deprived of a place to live, but ensuring that your children from a previous relationship do not lose their inheritance if your surviving partner/spouse is involved in a new relationship after your death.
+- This trust is usually used to ensure that a partner or spouse from a later relationship will not be deprived of a place to live, ensures a partner from a second marriage has a home while preserving children's inheritance.
+If your surviving partner/spouse is involved in a new relationship after your death.

 Right of Occupation Trust